NGCS-Lab/Zk-eSIM-For-Paper/README.md

 # Zk-eSIM Android Application Overview

 This repository provides an overview of the Android Application implementation for the Zk-eSIM scheme.
 Specifically this repository provides a step-by-step process that the user will undertake when using the application.
+For a video walkthrough of the app, see [App walkthrough](App-walkthrough.mp4)

 ---
 ## 1. Home Page Activity